elleuchkh/ada_jekyll_page/index.md

 {% include active.html %}

 Mossack Fonseca worked with intermediaries in more than 100 countries all over the globe.
-Their most active clients by number of offshore company incorporations were from Hong Kong, Switzerland and the United Kingdom.
+Their most active clients by number of offshore company incorporations were from the United Kingdom, Hong Kong and Switzerland  .

 #### <span style="color:green"> Officers </span>